Gbemisola23/ebinnaturals/README.md

 * As a admin I can manage products so that I can add , update or delete products when necessary
    > Admin can add, delete and update products on the site
-* As a admin I can view created orders so that I can full fill the orders or amend if needed
+* As a admin I can view created orders so that I can full fill the orders or amend if needed.
    > Admin can view orders in admin panel
 * As a Admin I can delete any of comments so that
-    I can remove them if I nolonger feel they are still necessary or needed
+    I can remove them if I nolonger feel they are still necessary or needed.
    > Only admin can delete comments
 * As a Admin I can view messages sent via contact form so that I can act upon them
    > Admin can view send messages in the admin panel